Swedish extradition of Baltic soldiers: Subsequent events

 In 1970, Johan Bergenstråhle made a film, A Baltic Tragedy, about the subject.
-The film is based on Per Olov Enquist’s Legionärerna: En roman om baltutlämningen (1968) (English title: The Legionnaires: A Documentary Novel) which had won the Nordic Council's Literature Prize and Enquist collaborated on the script.
+The film is based on Per Olov Enquist's Legionärerna: En roman om baltutlämningen (1968; English title: The Legionnaires: A Documentary Novel) which had won the Nordic Council's Literature Prize and Enquist collaborated on the script.

-On 20 June 1994, 40 of the 44 surviving extradited (35 Latvians, 4 Estonians, and 1 Lithuanian) accepted an invitation to visit Sweden.
+On 20 June 1994, 40 of the 44 surviving extradited (35 Latvians, four Estonians, and one Lithuanian) accepted an invitation to visit Sweden.
 They were received by King Carl XVI Gustaf of Sweden at the Stockholm Palace.
 The Swedish Minister of Foreign Affairs Margaretha af Ugglas said that the Swedish government agreed with the criticism of the decision and regretted the injustice, but did not apologize.
+On 15 August 2011, Swedish Prime Minister Fredrik Reinfeldt officially apologized to the prime ministers of Estonia, Latvia, and Lithuania at a ceremony in Stockholm saying that "Sweden owes its Baltic neighbours a 'debt of honour' for turning a blind eye to post-war Soviet occupation" and speaking of "a dark moment" in his country's history.

 A memorial, "stranded refugee ship" (1999–2000) by Christer Bording, has been erected in Trelleborg.